Recurring PSP API guide

 Check the agreement status:GET:/recurring/v3/agreements/{agreementId}GET:/recurring/v3/agreements/{agreementId}/charges/{chargeId} | Optional: compare current agreement and charge state with PSP records and decide if updates are needed. |

-PSPs can use all Recurring API endpoints with the Psp-Id header added to every request.
-The endpoints requiring additional PSP-specific configuration are the draft agreement (POST:/recurring/v3/agreements) and charge creation (POST:/recurring/v3/agreements/{agreementId}/charges) endpoints.
+PSPs use the standard Recurring API authentication headers.
+The endpoints requiring additional PSP-specific configuration are draft agreement (POST:/recurring/v3/agreements) and PSP charge creation/finalization (POST:/recurring/v4/agreements/charges).

 Agreements